LucaGuffanti/GPU101-LucaGuffanti/README.md

 ```
 ./spmv/spmv-gpu path_to_matrix num_of_threads
 ```
-The execution first steps are pretty slow, as the matrix must be firstly read and stored in memory, so be aware that executing the code may take some time.
+The first steps of the execution are pretty slow, as the matrix must be firstly read and stored in memory.
+Be aware that executing the code may take some time.